-Furthermore, a surface roughness length parameter (in [m]) can be selected from a combo box (Surf.
-Roughn.:).
-This parameter is needed in the calculation of the friction velocity (see section 76).
+Furthermore, a surface roughness length parameter and the zero-displacement height (both in [m]) can be selected from combo boxes Surf.
+Roughn.: and Zero Displacement Height:.
+Both parameters are needed in the calculation of the friction velocity (see section 5.4.7 for details).
+Besides that the zero-displacement height is applied to the effective scintillometer path height (see section 5.4.6).
 The MWS is equipped with a meteorological station providing wind speed and wind direction information.
 In order to derive the wind component orthogonal to the signal path, the path orientation relative to north (clockwise) is needed.
 The path orientation is entered in Orient.
-Rel. to North (CW):
+Rel. to North (CW): .
 In addition to the LAS and MWS positions, the user can select from a list of different commercially available LAS systems.
 While currently there is only one MWS model available (the RPG-MWSC-160), the following LAS systems can be run together with the MWS:

 - Scintec BLS 450

-- Scintec BLS 900
+- Scintec BLS 900 (dual aperture)

-- Scintec BLS 2000
+- Scintec BLS 2000 (dual aperture)

 - Kipp & Zonen LAS Mk-I

 - Kipp & Zonen LAS Mk-II

 - Wageningen LAS